Tesla Model Y Juniper vs Model 3 Highland (2026): Pricing, New $39K Standard Trim & Post-Tax-Credit Reality (June Update)

 Can I get a 7-seat Model Y in 2026?

 Yes.
-The 7-seat configuration has returned as a $2,500 add-on on the Model Y AWD trim.
-It is not available on the Model 3.
+The 7-seat configuration is available as a $2,500 add-on on the Model Y AWD trim.
+It is not available on the Model 3, the Standard Model Y, or the Model Y Performance.
+The third row is rated for occasional adult use or regular use by children.

 Similar Posts